 (e) A credit union shall submit the letter of application as defined in subsection (c) of this section no later than 60 days prior to the planned closing date of any program-related transaction(s).
 Late applications may be considered when there are extenuating circumstances deemed acceptable to the Commissioner.
 Final approval/disapproval shall be given in writing by the Commissioner and shall include the basis for the decision.

-Source: The provisions of this §91.809 adopted to be effective June 24, 2021,46 TexReg 3731.
+Source: The provisions of this §91.809 adopted to be effective June 24, 2021,46 TexReg 3731; reviewed and readopted to be effective November 8, 2022, 47 TexReg 7754.

 Subchapter I. Reserves and Dividends

 §91.901.
 Reserve Requirements.